hiperwalk/hiperwalk/docs/install/index.rst

 <https://github.com/hiperwalk/hiperwalk/tree/master/examples>`_
 or proceed to the :ref:`docs_tutorial`.

-To update an older version of the hiperwalk packages:
+To update an older version of the hiperwalk package:

 .. code-block:: shell